-A galactagogue is something that increases the production of breastmilk such as certain herbs, foods and a few prescription medicines.
-Most mothers won’t need galactagogues (from the Greek “galacta” which means milk) as there are several ways to increase or maintain a milk supply without using herbs or medicines.
-If you are worried about your milk supply and whether your baby is getting enough milk, see an IBCLC or LLL Leader for a full assessment and have a look at How to Make More Breast Milk for self help ideas.
+A galactagogue—from the Greek “galacta” which means milk—is a food, herb or drug that increases the production of breast milk.
+Most mothers won’t need to take galactagogues because there are many ways to increase or maintain a breast milk supply without using herbs or medicines.
+If you are worried about your milk supply and whether your baby is getting enough milk, see an IBCLC lactation consultant for a full assessment and have a look at How to Make More Breast Milk for self help ideas.

 Do I need a galcatagogue?

 Milk production is usually naturally regulated by supply and demand—your baby demands it and your breasts supply it.
 Not only will most mothers not need a galactagogue, some mothers have induced lactation for adopted babies or relactated for their own baby after a break simply by pumping and supplementing their baby at the breast.

 If your milk supply is still not increasing despite good positioning and attachment, plenty of skin-to-skin contact, breast compressions, frequent breastfeeds or regular pumping you may wonder whether to try a galactagogue.
 Before doing so, a consultation with a breastfeeding specialist can be invaluable to help maximise the breast milk you are making.
 Bear in mind that galactagogues won’t normally increase a milk supply on their own, efficient milk removal by a baby or a pump will still be needed.
 The Womanly Art of Breastfeeding explains: